mdelaurentis/mdelaurentis.github.com/_posts/2011-01-16-mosaicing-project.md

 Cylindrical reprojection
 -------------------

-Once the pictures were taken, the next step is to warp each picture so we can line it up with its neighbors.
+Once the pictures were taken, the next step was to warp each picture so I could write code to line it up with its neighbors.
 It might seem like you could simply slide the images around until they overlap, but it's not quite that easy, because of the way the camera produces the image.
 Suppose you have a camera pointed at someone's face.
 Imagine that each point on the person's face is connected to the center of the camera's lens with an invisible line.
 So now you have this cone of invisible lines starting at the lens and extending out towards the subject's face.
 Now if you were to drop a 3x5 index card through that cone a few inches in front of the lens, each of those invisible lines would intersect that card's plane at some point.
 So you can figure out where a point in the scene will show up in the image by drawing this imaginary line from the scene, through the card, into the lens.
 The spot where the line crosses the card is the spot where the point will render on the image.

 <a href="http://www.flickr.com/photos/mdelaurentis/5327949603/" title="planar image by mdelaurentis, on Flickr"><img class="figure" src="http://farm6.static.flickr.com/5122/5327949603_43dbef2e02_o.png" width="360" height="288" alt="planar image" /></a>